 Prevent Toolkit For Police Communicators

-The widespread coverage of coronavirus has included warnings from charities and police around the online harms risk, although this has centred on children spending more time at home online, increasing the risk of online child exploitation, we cannot discount the risk of online radicalisation.
+The widespread coverage of coronavirus has included warnings from charities and police around the online harms risk, one of those risks highlighted is the risk of radicalisation.

-As young people have less daily support from teachers and safeguarding professionals it is important to reach out to families and friends to ensure they are aware of the dangers and how to access help.
+CT Policing Prevent officers have been working with teachers and safeguarding professionals in recent months to reach out to families and friends to increase the understanding of the dangers and how to access help.

 Below is suggested content that can be included in your general online safety digital content.
 The assets are for embedding in digital content with wrap around signposting to LTAI.
 This toolkit will be updated in the coming weeks so please check content before using.